filipmadej/ibmwatson-nlc-groundtruth-forked-1463406432722/README.md

 3. The `ibmwatson-nlc-groundtruth` project is cloned into the Git repository.
 4. Your copy of the application is built.
 5. The required Bluemix services are created.
-6. The tookit application is deployed to Bluemix.
+6. The toolkit application is deployed to Bluemix.

 The entire process takes several minutes to complete, and the final step of deploying typically is the longest step.
 When the process completes, you'll see a confirmation message and a link to your running application.

 **Tip**: Your new DevOps Services project is set up to deploy changes to Bluemix immediately when you commit new changes to your Git repository.

-## Log in to the tookit application
+## Log in to the toolkit application

 Log in to your toolkit app with the service credentials of the Natural Language Classifier that is bound to your toolkit app.
 Here's how to find the service credentials: